Russia at the 2014 Winter Olympics

 At the end of 2017, IOC disqualified 43 Russian athletes and stripped Russia from 13 Sochi medals, but Court of Arbitration for Sport nullified 28 out of 43 disqualifications citing insufficient evidence and returned 9 out of 13 medals.
-In particular, on November 1, 2017 cross-country skiers Evgeniy Belov and gold and silver medalist Alexander Legkov became the first athletes to be disqualified for doping violations after an investigation was completed.
-Four more were disqualified on November 9, 2017 when Maksim Vylegzhanin, Evgenia Shapovalova, Alexei Petukhov, and Julia Ivanova were sanctioned.
+In particular, on November 1, 2017, cross-country skiers Evgeniy Belov and gold and silver medalist Alexander Legkov became the first athletes to be disqualified for doping violations after an investigation was completed.
+Four more were disqualified on November 9, 2017, when Maksim Vylegzhanin, Evgenia Shapovalova, Alexei Petukhov, and Julia Ivanova were sanctioned.
 The total was brought to ten when gold medalist Aleksandr Tretyakov and bronze medalist Elena Nikitina were banned along with Maria Orlova and Olga Potylitsina who were all skeleton racers.
-On November 24, 2017 the IOC imposed life bans on bobsledder Alexandr Zubkov and speed skater Olga Fatkulina who won a combined of 3 medals (2 gold, 1 silver).
+On November 24, 2017, the IOC imposed life bans on bobsledder Alexandr Zubkov and speed skater Olga Fatkulina who won a combined of 3 medals (2 gold, 1 silver).
 All their results were disqualified, meaning that Russia lost its first place in the medal standings.
-On November 27, 2017 IOC disqualified Olga Vilukhina, Yana Romanova, Sergey Chudinov, Alexey Negodaylo, and Dmitry Trunenkov, and stripped Vilyukhina and Romanova of their medals in biathlon.
+On November 27, 2017, IOC disqualified Olga Vilukhina, Yana Romanova, Sergey Chudinov, Alexey Negodaylo, and Dmitry Trunenkov, and stripped Vilyukhina and Romanova of their medals in biathlon.
 Three athletes who didn't win medals (Alexander Kasjanov, Ilvir Huzin, Aleksei Pushkarev) were sanctioned on November 29, 2017.
 Biathlete Olga Zaitseva who won silver in a relay was disqualified on December 1, 2017.
 Two other athletes, Anastasia Dotsenko and Yuliya Chekalyova, were also banned.
-On December 12, 2017 six Russian ice hockey players were disqualified.
+On December 12, 2017, six Russian ice hockey players were disqualified.
 On 18 December 2017 the IOC imposed a life ban on bobsledder Alexey Voyevoda.
 Eleven athletes were disqualified on December 22, 2017.
 Among them, silver medalists Albert Demchenko and Tatiana Ivanova who were stripped of their medals in luge.
-On 1 February 2018, nine medals were returned after an appeal to the Court of Arbitration for Sport.
+On 1 February 2018, nine medals were returned after a successful Russian appeal to the Court of Arbitration for Sport.
 On 24 September 2020, one more medal was returned after an appeal to the Court of Arbitration for Sport.
+On 15 February 2020, the International Biathlon Union announced that because of a doping violation, Evgeny Ustyugov and Russian men's 4 x 7.5km relay team had been disqualified from the 2014 Olympics.
+The International Olympic Committee results affirm the decision, but medals have not been reallocated yet.